fahad-programmer/pyhoroscope/README.md

 ## Installing

-Use the Following command in your terminal to install thi module.
+Use the Following command in your terminal to install the module.
 ```bash
 $ pip install PyHoroscope
 ```